yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 <br>

 <div class="info-box">The gates described below are `SocialActionGate`s.
-These are gates that require the user to perform a specific social action in order to unlock the `Gate`s.
+These are gates that require the user to perform a specific social action in order to open the `Gate`s.
 Currently, the social provider that's available is Facebook, so the `Gate`s are FB-oriented.
 In the future, more social providers will be added.</div>

 <br>
 ###SocialLikeGate

 A specific type of `Gate` that has an associated page name.
-The `Gate` is unlocked once the player "Likes" the associated page.
+The `Gate` opens once the player "Likes" the associated page.

 <br>
 **HOW TO DEFINE**